 Compiling V-REP and related items

-V-REP, the DYNAMICS PLUGIN and the MESH CALCULATION PLUGIN are Qt projects, and will require you to have Qt installed on your computer.
+V-REP and the DYNAMICS PLUGIN are Qt projects, and will require you to have Qt installed on your computer.
 Try to comply with following list of requirements in order to encounter least problems during compilation:

 Download and install V-REP PRO EDU.
 Then download the V-REP source code (and optionally the plugin source codes) into the V-REP PRO EDU installation folder.
 You should have following folder structure:

 When using V-REP in conjunction with a plugin, make sure to use the source code / binaries that come from the same release, in order to avoid incompatibilities.
 Finally, before being able to compile the V-REP project, you will have to adjust various paths in the config.pri file.